ChristofferGreen/PathSpace/docs/design.md

 		* std::expected<T, Error> val = space.read<int>(“/test”, ReadOptions{.block=true, Capabilities{“/**”}); // Has a capacity that allows reading any data, block forever waiting for the data, or until the PathSpace destructor is called
 		* std::expected<PathSpace::json, Error> val = space.read<PathSpace::json>(“/test”); // Reads “/test” and it’s children back as a json object, if there are user objects that do not support conversion to json they become empty objects in the json.
 		* std::expected<std::shared_ptr<PathSpace>, Error> val = space.read<std::shared_ptr<PathSpace>>(“/test”); // returns a shared_ptr to a PathSpace at path “/test”
-* **Grab**:
+* **Extract**:
 	* Same as read but pops the data instead of just returning a copy.
 	* Syntax:
-		* std::expected<T, Error> PathSpace::grab<T>(ConcretePath, Block, optional<GrabOptions> const &options={})
+		* std::expected<T, Error> PathSpace::extract<T>(ConcretePath, Block, optional<ExtractOptions> const &options={})

 ## Blocking
-It’s possible to send a blocking object to insert/read/grab instructing it to wait a certain amount of time for data to arrive if it is currently empty or non-existent.
+It’s possible to send a blocking object to insert/read/extract instructing it to wait a certain amount of time for data to arrive if it is currently empty or non-existent.

 ## Capability
 The capability functionality enables PathSpaces to have fine grained control over inserting/modifying or reading data in a PathSpace.
 If for example executions/lambdas can be inserted or if data at a specific path can be read.
 The capabilities are glob path based, controlling access over what parts of the tree can be accessed for what.
 A capability object can have control over multiple glob paths inside of it.
 The following capabilities exist:
 * Read
-* Grab
+* Extract
 * Mutate
 * Execute

 ## Data Storage
 A normal PathSpace will store data by serialising it to a std::vector<std::byte>.
 That vector can contain data of different types and a separate vector storing std::type_id pointers together with how many objects or that type are in a row will be used to determine what parts of the data vector has what type.
 Std::function objects will be stored in their own vector as well since they can not be serialised.
 Insert will append serialised data to this vector.
-Grab will not necessarily erase from the front of the vector since this would be too costly, a pointer to the front element will instead be stored and its position changed forward when a grab is issued.
+Extract will not necessarily erase from the front of the vector since this would be too costly, a pointer to the front element will instead be stored and its position changed forward when a extract is issued.
 At first the serialisation will be done via the alpaca library but when a compiler supporting the C++26 serialisation functionality it will be rewritten to use that instead.

 ## Glob Expressions
 Paths can be glob expressions for the insert operation, the data will be copied and inserted in any matching path.
 A glob expression in insert cannot create paths since they have nothing to match against.

 ## JSON Serialisation
 Serialisation will be supported out from the PathSpace into JSON in order to enable to do introspection and visualisation of the internal data of the path space or for export of performance data.
 For example to show a filesystem view of the tree in a GUI where individual data can be viewed.
 Will also support deserialisation for loading old state.
 Binary serialisation can also be done to for example create a state of the path space that can be serialised later for example for typical save/load functionality.
-This is achieved by specifying a json data type for read or grab, example: space.read<std::string>(“/test”, ReadOptions{.toJSON=true})
+This is achieved by specifying a json data type for read or extract, example: space.read<std::string>(“/test”, ReadOptions{.toJSON=true})

 ## Multi-threading
 All the PathSpace operations will be thread safe.
 The threading will be done with a thread pool.
 Much of the heavy lifting insuring thread safety will be done via the phmap::parallel_flat_hash_map library.
 The possible executabler objects that can be inserted into a PathSpace is: